 Some call them fireflies’ others lighting bugs, whatever name you wish to use they are actually beetles.
 They pose no threat to humans, in fact, they have been useful in medical and science research.
-Of the over 1,800 species of fireflies there are only 3 species that blink in unison in North America.
-You will find some brief info on each one below along with a diagram of their blink patterns.
+Although there are over 1,800 species of fireflies only a limited number of species blink in unison.
+You will find some brief info on the some of the most common ones below along with a diagram of their blink patterns.
 For more detailed information on these and other fireflies check out firefly.org

 Take note that temperature, altitude and a number of other conditions will have an affect on their blink patterns.
 In the diagrams below each block represents one second at 72°F.